Seasawher/mathlib4-help/docs/tactics.md

 Defined in: `Mathlib.Tactic.tacticSuffices_`

-## suggest_premises
+## suggestions
-Defined in: `Lean.Parser.Tactic.suggestPremises`
+Defined in: `Lean.Parser.Tactic.suggestions`

-`#suggest_premises` will suggest premises for the current goal, using the currently registered premise selector.
+`#suggestions` will suggest relevant theorems from the library for the current goal, using the currently registered library suggestion engine.

 The suggestions are printed in the order of their confidence, from highest to lowest.